stimms/RESTfulServices/presentation.md

  - Usually JSON but it isn't required, CSV and even XML are permissible
  - The resulting format of the operation is typically described in the Accept headers

 !

+## REST on .net

+There are a whole bunch of ways to do REST in .net

+!

+## REST on .net

+- WebAPI
+- OData (REST+)
+- Service Stack

+!

+## Let's go write some code

+!